Phillrb/VecMulti/README.md

 # VecMulti
-Send Vectrex game binary images to VecMulti from the macOS command line
+Send Vectrex game binary images over USB to Serial to VecMulti from the macOS command line

+Download the latest release from https://github.com/Phillrb/VecMulti/releases/latest No need to compile; just run it!

 * Plug in VecMulti without microSD card
 * Attach 4 pin header on VecMulti as follows: